 An elementary or middle school student who is a facts-focused learner.
 This child likely enjoys maps, trivia, and understanding the 'why' behind the names of towns and landmarks they see during family road trips.

 The book is safe to be read cold.
-However, parents might want to preview the sections on the Civil War and the Trail of Tears to be ready for follow-up questions about social justice and historical conflict.
+However, parents might want to preview the sections on the Civil War, which discusses the human cost of the war and the moral arguments for and against slavery, and the Trail of Tears, which describes the suffering and loss experienced by the Cherokee people.
+Be prepared for questions about why these events happened and what they mean for our country today.
 A parent might notice their child asking deep questions about where their family comes from or struggling to find engaging primary-source-style information for a social studies report.

 Younger readers (age 9) will gravitate toward the vibrant photos and the 'fun facts' sidebars.
 Older readers (age 11-12) will better grasp the political nuances of Missouri's statehood and its pivotal role in westward expansion.